micahn/elephant/internal/providers/menus/README.md

 - seamless menus
 - create submenus
 - define multiple actions per entry
-- dynamic entries via Lua
+- dynamic menus with Lua

 #### How to create a menu